Two powerful events by Pastor Jay—presented locally, nationally, globally

 - Prophecies of the end of the world revealed in a Biblical wedding

-- Huge implications of the Cup of Communion
+- The huge implications in the Cup of Communion

 - The forgotten significance of a Biblical covenant